 Assessment methods and Criteria

 For module I, the examination consists in an oral test that will evaluate the ability to connect different topics, the appropriateness of scientific language and the ability to synthesize the various topics covered in class.
 The student will be asked to prepare at least three scientific articles among those proposed by the teacher (and published on the Ariel platform) or agreed with the teacher.
 Of the three articles, at the the oral exam the teacher will select one to be the presented and discussed.
 The mark is expressed in thirtieths.
 The minimum sufficient mark is 18/30.
-For module II of the course there is a written exam (duration 2 hours) with an open-ended written test .
+For module II of the course there is a written exam (duration 2 hours) with an open-ended written test.
+The written exam may be shifted in an oral examination for emergency security items.
 The test consists of 3 questions, one of which is rather detailed in order to evaluate the accuracy of the study.
 Also for module II, the examination will evaluate the ability to connect different topics, the appropriateness of scientific language and the ability to synthesize the various topics covered in class.
 The mark is expressed in thirtieths.
 The minimum mark to pass the test is 18/30.
 The final mark will be given by the average of the marks obtained for the two modules.